Bryan De La Cruz Player Props: Marlins vs. Blue Jays

 Bryan De La Cruz At The Plate

-- De La Cruz has 14 doubles, eight home runs and 21 walks while hitting .269.
+- De La Cruz is hitting .271 with 14 doubles, eight home runs and 21 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.